simevo/flash/README.md

 ## Contributing

 Contributions are welcome!
-Please read our [contributing guidelines](CONTRIBUTING.md) to learn how you can help.
+Please read the [contributing guidelines](CONTRIBUTING.md) to learn how you can help.

 ## License